-A vibrant barrier reef system surrounds much of the Caicos Banks, with an abrupt transition off the barrier reef and plateau, commonly referred to as the Wall, to the depths of the Atlantic.
+A vibrant barrier reef system surrounds much of the Caicos Banks, with an abrupt transition off the barrier reef and plateau, commonly referred to as the Wall, to the depths of the Atlantic Ocean.

 The Caicos Banks vie with the Acklins Islands and Long Island in the Bahamas for having some of the most exquisite ocean shallows in the world.

-The total area of the Caicos Banks are about 1700 square miles (4400 km2), with depths over much of the area being under 20 feet (6m).
+The total area of the Caicos Banks is about 1700 square miles (4400 km2), with depths over much of the area being under 20 feet (6 m).